Birth Years 2017 - 2019 (Ages 6-9)

 Daily Parking for Parents

 Parents are allowed to park in SDC Lot 22 (at the main entrance to the SDC) for up to 2 hours at a time.
-Parking for longer than 2 hours Monday-Friday, 7:00am-4:00pm, requires a parking permit which will be available at the time of check-in/equipment drop-off at the Ice Arena for those parents that require them (or during business hours in SDC Office 142).
+Parking for longer than 2 hours Monday-Friday, 7:00 am - 4:00 pm, requires a parking permit which will be available at the time of check-in/equipment drop-off at the Ice Arena for those parents that require them (or during business hours in SDC Office 142).
 You must display the permit on the driver-side dashboard while parked in Lot 22.
 The permit is valid only for the dates listed on the permit.
-No permit is required after 4:00pm on Friday through Sunday evening unless the vehicle will be parked overnight.
+No permit is required after 4:00 pm on Friday through Sunday evening unless the vehicle will be parked overnight.
 Please contact Transportation Services if you will need to park overnight.
 Parking tickets will be issued to violating vehicles and will not be the responsibility of Michigan Tech Sports Camps.

 Check-Out Procedure for Group 1 (Daily)

 Parents should park in Lot 22 (2-hour limit) at the front of the SDC.
-Commuter campers can be picked up at the end of each camp day at the University Images entrance to the Ice Arena.
+Campers can be picked up at the end of each camp day at the University Images entrance to the Ice Arena.
 Please refer to the Daily Schedule for specific end times each day.
 Campers must be signed out by an approved parent, guardian, or authorized release person each day.
 Please communicate early check-out times with the group counselors.